How many more?

 How to play

-- Hand out a number of counters of two different colours to each learner (e.g. some red ones and some blue ones).
+- Hand out a number of counters or bottle-caps of two different colours to each learner (e.g. some red ones and some blue ones).

 - Ask the learners to tell you how many red ones they have and how many blue ones they have.